2021 Garfield County Fair & Rodeo royalty

 The Garfield County Fair & Rodeo Royalty program is dedicated to provide an opportunity for young women to be spokespersons for the Garfield County Fair & Rodeo, the sport of rodeo, the western way of life and their community of Garfield County.
 The Royalty program utilizes teamwork, organizational skills, public speaking, community service, and relationships to prepare participants in becoming future community leaders.

 Hello.
-My name is Ashley Doose.
-I am so excited and pleased to be serving my community as Garfield County Fair and Rodeo Queen.
-It is an honor to be chosen to represent Garfield County and the rodeo community for my second year.
+My name is Kerrin Hazelbush.
+I am so excited that I get to serve the Garfield County Fair and Rodeo and my community as queen.
+It is an honor to be chosen to represent the county I call home and the rodeo community for the first time.

-I am looking forward to serving as a member of the Garfield County Fair and Rodeo Royalty again this year.
-I can’t wait to continue to see the fair flourish and see the other beautiful young ladies in the court grown.
-I hope to see you all at the Fair and Rodeo and at every event in between!
+I am looking forward to serving the Garfield County Fair and Rodeo Royalty for the first time this year.
+I can’t wait to be able to give back to my community and to be able to grow with other young ladies.
+I can’t wait to see you all at the Garfield County Fair and Rodeo!

 Hello.
 My name is Haley Jo Brown.
 I am the Garfield County Fair and Rodeo Princess of 2020.
-I am 14 years old, and am a Freshman at Coal Ridge High School.
-I was born and raised in the Roaring Fork and Colorado River Valley’s.
+I am 15 years old and am a sophomore at Coal Ridge High School.
+I was born and raised in the Roaring Fork and Colorado River Valleys.
 I come from a family of rodeo participants and have competed in rodeos myself on several occasions.

 I have always watched the Fair and Rodeo Royalty in awe at our fair and knew that I always wanted to be a part of this great tradition.
 I look forward to representing Garfield County, the sport of Rodeo, and our Western Heritage this year as your Princess.
 Hope to see you all at our events.

 ROYALTY CONTEST FOR 2020-2021